Yarden-zamir/me/Pipes.md

 blocks are dispatched in order but can evaluate in order of completion and are waited when needed

 # Async by Default
-Because blocks are not awaited by default, ten lines of code means ten 'pipes' that are asynchronous
+Because blocks are not awaited by default, ten lines of code means ten 'pipes' that are asynchronous and run at the same time when called

 # Syntax

 ## Function Definitions
-* functions are just lazy variables that evaluate when called.
+* there are no functions, functions are just lazy variables that evaluate when called.
 * Any variable that has brackets in it's definition is treated as a lazy variable / function.
 * input brackets for each argument names are plain text, can use spaces and symbols (except for some special ones like brackets), arguments can be anywhere in the function's signature